 “Laura’s text is what we needed,” Shaundee said.
 “It helped us refocus on the purpose of why we started YouTube in the first place, to be a light to the world.”

-With a specific and personal reminder from God through His choice daughter Laura, Shaundee and Lyza entered the studio, recorded the vocals for the Greatest Showman video, and have seen it explode on YouTube, garnering over 5.8 million views to date – their most successful video to date.
+With a specific and personal reminder from God through His choice daughter Laura, Shaundee and Lyza entered the studio, recorded the vocals for the Greatest Showman video, and have seen it explode on YouTube, garnering over 5.8 million views to date – their most successful video by far.

 The significance?
 Every channel needs at least one viral video to keep it relevant.
 Now Lyza has it.
 This will ensure that her other videos with more Christ-centered messages can be seen by more people.
 Thus, the digital missionary work moves on, and others like Laura Thomas, will be found.